SHC-ASTRA/flake/README.md

 ```

 Second, modify the flake to match your installation.
 Depending on which system
 you're installing on, you'll need to select the correct hostname.
-Here's the
+Replace
-list:
+`${hostname}` with the one you select.
+Here's the list:

 - Tracking Antenna: `antenna`
 - Clucky: `clucky`